Abdullah-dev0/express-prisma-lucia-auth-template/README.md

 - Resend code option for better user experience

-## when building a image you need to add this To your package.json
+## when building a image using Docker you need to add this To your package.json

 ```
 "@node-rs/argon2-linux-x64-gnu": "^1.8.3",